Scripts allow authors to add interactivity to their documents.

 attribute gives the character encoding of the external script

 resource.
-The attribute must not be specified if the src
+The attribute must not be specified if the src attribute is not present.
+If the

 attribute is set, its value must be a valid character encoding name,